ucsf-bhhi/home_safe/data_processing/cleaning_demographic_data.md

 months? (left as is for now) “within the last 3 years” - can’t really take a guess at duration, besides saying it’s not more than 3 years?
-“six months to one year” “7 months to one year” “less than 12 months” “two to six months” - what to do? “within the last year” “within the last 3 years” “currently homeless” - seems a response to the following question (last period of homelessness).
-Looking at what those records have for last period, both don’t really make sense, so double check after column issue fix?
-(Sara) - there must be a better way to code replacing numbers with the number written out? (i.e. 5 months –\> five months) “no” and “none” - change to client was not homeless?
+“six months to one year” “7 months to one year” “less than 12 months” “two to six months” - what to do? “currently homeless” - change to unknown? (doing this for now) (Sara) - there must be a better way to code replacing numbers with the number written out? (i.e. 5 months –\> five months) “no” and “none” - change to client was not homeless?

 ``` r
 demo_dat <- demo_dat %>%